moby/vpnkit/docs/ethernet.md

-# Ethernet traffic flow

-This page describes how `vpnkit` works by using Docker for Mac and Docker for Windows as concrete examples.

-First, how do ethernet frames leave the VM and arrive in `vpnkit`?
+# Using vpnkit as a default gateway

+This page describes how `vpnkit` is used to provide a default gateway inside Docker for Mac and Docker for Windows.
+We start by describing the plumbing needed to extract ethernet frames from a Linux VM running on the Mac and on Windows, and then describe the processing `vpnkit` performs on these frames in order to provide the illusion of true Internet connectivity.

-## Inside Docker for Mac
+## Plumbing inside Docker for Mac

 The Docker for Mac VM is running on top of the [hyperkit](https://github.com/moby/hyperkit) hypervisor.
 The VM has a `virtio-vpnkit` PCI device which appears as a `virtio-net`